Agricultural PTO Dynamometers

 Taylor Dynamometer – HI-EFF tractor dynamometer

 M&W Gear Company started around 1946.
-The “W” in M&W was my father as he was one of the original founders.
+The “W” in M&W was my father, as he was one of the founders.
 He was the creator and designer of a patented transmission gear package used to convert the Farmall M tractor’s standard 5-speed transmission to a 9-speed transmission.
-The Farmall M series tractor was the highest volume USA tractor ever built, estimates of over 300,000 were produced by the International Harvestor Company.
+The Farmall M series tractor was the highest volume USA tractor ever built, with estimates of over 300,000 produced by the International Harvester Company.

 M&W Gear Co., Model P400